aherrion25/weekend-jquery-salary-calculator/README.md

 - [x] create an submit button
 - [x] create click handler for submit button
 - [x] create a table for employees
+- [x] create function for employee information
+- [] create fuction to display employee information to DOM
 - [] create a deletion button

 Your project description goes here.
 What problem did you solve?
 How did you solve it?